Do you use a blogging checklist before you publish?

 The “more” tag inserts a link readers can click on to view the rest of your post.

-If that isn’t part of your publishing process, use this as a “wildcard” step — create a custom item that is necessary to ensure your content looks correct on your site.
+If that isn’t part of your publishing process, use this step on the blogging checklist as a “wildcard” step — create a custom item that is necessary to ensure your content looks correct on your site.

 Step #10: Display your featured image